-- Annual budget allocations for capital works will be made considering the data provided by the Moloney Asset Management system for the following assets:

-- -Sealed road pavements

-- -Reseals

-- -Unsealed Road pavements

-- -Kerbing

-- -Footpaths

-- AssetAsyst will continue to be utilised for safety defect inspections and maintenance management on roads, footpaths and playgrounds.
-Alternative asset management software will be taken into consideration as part of ongoing improvement considerations, if such a system is seen as financially viable and the implementation and operation requirements are deemed achievable by a small rural Council. - Plant and fleet replacement budgets will be consistent as far as is practicable to provide certainty for planning practices in the longer term. - Upgrades and renewal of buildings will occur when external sources of funding are available which Council will provide the required contribution. - A valuation of buildings will be undertaken in 2023 and every three years thereafter. - Bridges and culverts will have a level 2 bridge inspection undertaken in 2023 and every three years thereafter targeting condition, safety and maintenance requirements and valuation.
+- Annual budget allocations for capital works will be made considering the data provided by the Moloney Asset Management system for the following assets: - sealed road pavements - reseals - o unsealed road pavements - o kerbing - o footpaths - AssetAsyst will continue to be utilised for safety defect inspections and maintenance management on roads, footpaths and playgrounds.
+Alternative asset management software will be taken into consideration as part of ongoing improvement considerations, if such a system is seen as financially viable and the implementation and operation requirements are deemed achievable by a small rural council. - Plant and fleet replacement budgets will be consistent as far as is practicable to provide certainty for planning practices in the longer term. - Upgrades and renewal of buildings will occur when external sources of funding are available which Council will provide the required contribution. - Condition assessment and valuation was undertaken on roads, footpaths and kerbing via the Moloney Management system in 2023, due again late 2026. - A condition assessment of buildings was undertaken in 2022, 2025 and will be undertaken every three years thereafter. - A valuation of buildings will be undertaken in September 2025 and every three years thereafter. - Bridges and culverts have had a level 2 bridge inspection undertaken in 2024 and every three years thereafter targeting condition, safety and maintenance requirements and valuation. - A smaller subset of major culverts will have a level 2 bridge inspection undertaken within the 2025/26 financial year.
+These should be undertaken each three years thereafter.